Bauhinia Party: Background

-The party was not known to the public until an exclusive interview by the South China Morning Post in December 2020.
-The predominance of the mainland "Haigui" drew a lot of speculation from the media.
-Due to the "obvious links" to the Chinese Communist Party, the party was perceived to be closely tied to the Beijing authorities and worked as the underground Communist Party operatives, and to sideline or replace the existing local pro-Beijing parties who had failed to support the SAR administration.
+The party remained relatively unknown to the public until an exclusive interview by the South China Morning Post in December 2020.
+The predominance of the mainland "Haigui" drew a lot of speculation from the media owing to alleged links to the Chinese Communist Party, the party was perceived to be closely aligned to the Beijing authorities and worked as the underground Communist Party operatives, and to sideline or replace the existing local pro-Beijing parties who had failed to support the SAR administration.
 The local pro-Beijing parties dismissed any speculation of the Bauhinia becoming the threat to them.
 James Tien of the pro-business Liberal Party believed that Beijing did not want to tilt the balance of power by replacing the incumbents with a group of lesser-known, mainland-born people.
 Regina Ip of the New People's Party said the new party must prove itself with electoral success as it was not easy to win seats.